instaclustr/cassandra-operator/doc/op_guide.md

 The Helm templates are relatively independent and can also be used to generate the deployments yaml file offline:
 ```bash
 helm template helm/cassandra-operator -n cassandra-operator
 ```

-## Changing Cassandra configuration
+## Cassandra Configuration

-You can change and override the default Cassandra and Operator configuration using your own config maps and YAML fragments.
-The operator uses a custom configuration loader for Cassandra that will find multiple yaml files in a set of specified folders, concatenate them together then set as the Cassandra config.
-This allows you to override or change existing Cassandra config.
-You can also use the user config map to inject files like keystores into the pod for encryption purposes.
+The bundled Cassandra docker image includes a slightly customised Cassandra configuration that better suited for running inside a container, but leaves the bulk of the configuration up to cassandra-operator.

+cassandra-operator automatically configures Cassandra and the JVM with (what we consider) sane defaults for the deployment, such as adjusting JVM heap sizes and GC strategies to values appropriate for the container resource limits.

+That said, different workloads require tuning the configuration to achieve best performance, and this tuning cannot be achieved automatically by the operator.
+Hence custom user configuration overrides are also supported.

+### Basics

+cassandra-operator supports mounting a custom [ConfigMap](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.11/#configmap-v1-core)
+(via a [ConfigMapVolumeSource](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.11/#configmapvolumesource-v1-core)) into the Cassandra container.
+The contents of this ConfigMap will be overlaid on top the images' out-of-box defaults and operator-generated configuration.

+More specifically, all Cassandra and JVM configuration exists under `/etc/cassandra` inside the container.
+The specified ConfigMap volume will have its contents extracted into `/etc/cassandra` on container start allowing customisation to the Cassandra configuration by either adding file fragments to specific directories (preferred, see below) or by overwriting existing files entirely.

+To customize the Cassandra configuration first create a ConfigMap object in the same K8s namespace as the Cassandra deployment, and fill it with the required configuration, where the `data` keys are arbitrary (they are referenced by the ConfigMapVolumeSource) and the values are the configuration files or file fragments.

+Then set/update the CassandraDataCenter attribute `userConfigMapVolumeSource` to a ConfigMapVolumeSource object that defines the ConfigMap key -> path mappings.

+### Fragment Files

+#### `cassandra.yaml.d/`
+Contains YAML fragment files (`.yaml`) that will be loaded by Cassandra on startup in lexicographical order.
+These fragments are loaded after the main `cassandra.yaml` file.

+These fragments may override existing settings set in the main `cassandra.yaml` file, or settings defined in any previous fragments.

+Use cases include:

+* Setting default compaction throughput
+* Enabling authentication/authorization
+* Tuning thread pool sizes

+#### `cassandra-env.sh.d/`
+Contains bash shell script fragment files (`.sh`) that will be sourced (in lexicographical order) during Cassandra startup from the main `cassandra.sh` startup script.

+These scripts may perform a number of operations, including modifying variables such as `CASSANDRA_CLASSPATH` or `JVM_OPTS`, though for the latter prefer to use `.options` fragments (see below) unless shell evaluation/expansion is required.

+#### `jvm.options.d/`
+Contains text fragment files (`.options`) that will be parsed (in lexicographical order) during Cassandra startup from the main `cassandra.sh` startup script file to construct the JVM command line parameters.

+These fragment files are parsed identically to the main `jvm.options` file -- lines not staring with a `-` are ignored.
+All other lines are assumed to define command line arguments for the JVM.

+Use cases include:
+* Tuning JVM CG settings
+* Configuring GC logging

+### Examples

 Let's say you want to modify the number of threads available for certain operations in Cassandra.
-You can create a yaml file (concurrent.yaml) that just defines those properties:
+Create a YAML file (`100-concurrent.yaml`) that just defines those properties:

 ```yaml
 concurrent_reads: 12